lucia-auth/lucia/documentation/content/reference/lucia-auth/types.md

 ---
-_order: 3
+title: "Public types"
-title: "Types"
+_order: 0
 ---

-Types can be imported from `lucia-auth`.
+These types can be imported from `lucia-auth`:

 ```ts
 import type { Adapter } from "lucia-auth";